er1/s228/README.md

 ### Equipment and Data Representation

 In this lab, we will introduce ourselves to the equipment in the lab.
 We will also look at what is required to represent data electrically and how to get output from it.
+We will set up a simple circuit to produce data values with a switch, visualize the value with an LED and then use the value produced as an input to a logic gate and then visualize the output of a logic gate.

 You will have been issued a lab kit containing: